josev814/Student_Card_Attendance/README.md

+# Student Attendance scanner
+A Python application that allows taking attendance using a student id card with a card reader

-# Vault Query
+# Requirements
-A Python application to query vault

-#Requirements
-Json

 wxPython

 ConfigParser